tcrurav/xreate/README.md

 Now you can open the frontend project with Unity.

-To run the unity project first open additively the following scenes:
+To run the unity project first open the scene LoginScene.
-* LoginScene
-* MenuScene
-* MainScene
-* RoomModuleBScene

 Enjoy!